hoardd/hoardd-client/README.md

-# leak-client
+# hoardd-client
-This is a golang implementation of an elasticsearch client that queries the CyberBay OSINT platform for emails and passwords.
+This is a golang implementation of an elasticsearch client that queries the Hoardd OSINT platform for emails and passwords.

 This version is a "beta" release, so please submit issues if you discover them.